Welcome to Marwari Horse Society

 The Biggest achievement for the AIMHS however, has been the launch of the stud book for the Marwari breed.
 The AIMHS was entrusted with the all-important task of forming and maintaining a studbook for the Marwari breed of horse by the Ministry of Animal Husbandry, Government of India.
 The Stud Book Registration Society was thus formed and for the first time ever, Marwari horses are being registered in earnest.

-With the Maharaja of Jodhpur as the embodiment of inspiration and the leading light, we at the Marwari horse society are totally committed to the preservation, protection, improvement and promotion of the Marwari.
 We, the members of AIMHS hail from every strata of society… from royals to rural farmers… but the one thing that binds us together is the burning passion for the horse.
 We urge you to spare a moment to savour this most sublime creation of the equine species…The Marwari.